elabroqi/personal-portfolio/README.md

-Personal Portfolio — Aurela Broqi
 About
-This is my personal developer portfolio built with React and Vite to showcase my work, skills, and background in computer science, data, and software development.
+- This is my personal developer portfolio built with React and Vite to showcase my work, skills, and background in computer science, data, and software development.
-The design focuses on a clean user interface.
+- The design focuses on a clean user interface.

 Features
 - Responsive layout for all screen sizes, (Mobile & Desktop).